 After three days of battle, 25,000 Union and 28,000 Confederate soldiers were dead, wounded, or missing.
 While the Civil War continued for another two years, no future battle would cost more American lives during the conflict.

-For more tips on what to do in Gettysburg beyond the battlefield, please see: [ A Gettysburg Getaway Immersed in Civil War History ].
+For more tips on what to do in Gettysburg beyond the battlefield, please see: A Gettysburg Getaway Immersed in Civil War History.
+And more Civil War history at American Civil War In My Backyard.

 Which “way” would or did you prefer to tour Gettysburg battlefield?